-With a dive start on an acoustic signal, the competitor swims 50 m freestyle with fins and rescue tube.
-After touching the turn wall/edge, and within the 10 m pick-up zone, the competitor fixes the rescue tube correctly around a manikin and tows it to the finish.
+With a dive start on an acoustic signal, the competitor swims 50m freestyle with fins and rescue tube.
+After touching the turning wall/edge, and within the 10m change-over zone, the competitor fixes the rescue tube correctly around a manikin and tows it to the finish.
 The event is complete when the competitor touches the finish wall/edge of the pool.